 Appeals & Appeals Response

-It is it is the submitter's responsibility to ensure that every appeal has all the information the reviewer needs to answer it.
+It is the submitter's responsibility to ensure that every appeal has all the information the reviewer needs to answer it.
 The submitter should provide links to standards, forum discussions, etc. If the reviewer hasn't provided enough information in the scorecard to know what to appeal, you should contact the manager immediately (and appeal with what information is provided).

 Following the appeals phase is the appeals response phase.
 This phase allows the reviewer to review any appeals and decide on a final action.
 During the appeals response phase, the reviewers will reject any appeal not based on objective fact.
 Arguments on matters of opinion will be dismissed.
 Any appeal based on fact must be addressed thoroughly, and the reviewer must provide all the information the submitter needs to understand their decision (links, etc.)